woocommerce/woocommerce/readme.txt

 * Tweak - Removed tag/cat classes from loops since WP does the same.
 * Tweak - Added hash check for orders so that if the cart changes before payment, a new order is made.
 * Tweak - Removed unused 'view mode' under screen options.
-* Tweak - Added 110 new currencies.
+* Tweak - Added 110 new currencies (including Bitcoin).

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce/master/CHANGELOG.txt).